 It feels like years since I shared my last outfit post!
 But my sartorial loves are still here.
 Now the struggle is satisfying my love of clothes and my love for our world… These DL1961 denim pants and Timberland boots are two finds from a few months ago that I’ve loved more than I thought possible!

 While I’ve been downsizing everything in our home and shopping my closet more, I haven’t been buying as many clothes.
 I’ve come to the realization that I have a lot of what I need.
-When the time does come to add to my wardrobe, however, I’ve been trying to be more mindful of brands I’m buying.
+When the time does come to add to my wardrobe, however, I’m becoming more mindful of brands I’m buying.

 DL1961 Denim Review